npm/rfcs/accepted/0000-parent-package.md

 This has a couple of advantages:

 * Since the dependency tree is already resolved during `pack` it should be similar in performance during `install` as a normal, unextended package.
-This is crucial, since we would not want to punish users for installing packages that inheriting a parent `package.json`.
+This is crucial, since we would not want to punish users for installing packages that inherit a parent `package.json`.
 * Similarly, this could be easier both for end users and developers, since they can have a quick look into `package.json` to see all `dependencies` and `scripts` at a glance.
 * If a parent `package.json` is unavailable or unpublished this poses no problem for published inheriting packages, since they have the resolved files right in the published package.